I'm Honey!

 There are many types of rejection; some far worse than others.
 Let’s deal with rejection by other people today.

 I know how much rejection hurts because I have experienced it.
 So I can attest that if you let a person disarm you, the experience is emotionally overwhelming.
+Romantic rejection is also a common experience, bringing with it difficult emotions and pain.

-Why Rejection Happens to Women Over 50
+Why Rejection Happens to Women Over 50 and Its Impact on Self Esteem

 I Don’t Have All The Answers

 Consider for a moment The Holocaust.
 Six million innocent people were rejected and slaughtered, mainly those who were Jewish but also Christians, Gypsies, and those that came to their aid by millions who followed a sick leader.
 And, let us not forget the wealthy Southern slave owners and the Ku Klux Klan who used their power to reject and control a powerless group of good people and used them for monetary gain.
 Humans can do terrible things with power and in search of power.
-Rejection is a way to assert power.
+Social rejection is a way to assert power.

 You ask yourself, why is man unkind to his fellow man?